Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: proof of Theorem ( b )

+Note that the $\mathcal C_I$-valued process $(\tilde u_t)_{t\geq 0}$ is not continuous anymore, because it may jump at the stopping times $(\xi_n)_{n\in \mathbb N}$.
 By the comparison principle, $\tilde u$ will travel faster than the original process.
-This allows us to get an upper bound by calculating the speed of the new process $\tilde u$.
-However, in order to get a reasonably good upper bound, we need to choose $F$, $d$, $\mathrm v$ and $T$, parameters in this updating procedure, very carefully.
-So, for the sake of precision, let us first give our choice of $F, d, \mathrm v$ and $T$ here, along with several other quantities that will be used throughout the rest of the paper. \begin{mylist} \item Let us fix a constant $\theta \in (1/2,1)$ and define
+This allows us to get an upper bound of $V_f(\epsilon)$ by calculating the speed of the new process $\tilde u$.
+However, in order to get a reasonably good upper bound, we need to choose $\tilde F$, $d$, $\mathrm v$ and $T$, parameters in this updating procedure, carefully according to the noise strength $\epsilon$.
+So, for the sake of precision, let us first give our choice of $\tilde F, d, \mathrm v$ and $T$ here, along with several other quantities that will be used throughout the rest of the paper. \begin{statement} \item Let us fix a constant $\theta \in (1/2,1)$ and define

 Since $p\in [1/2,1)$ we can verify that $\kappa>0$ and $\kappa^{p-1} \leq 1$. \item Fix a $\mathcal K>0$ large enough so that

 \item Let us fix a constant $\gamma>0$ small enough so that